iuliivasilev/dev-survivors/README.rst

 Scenarios
 ==========

-Based on the **survivors**, it is possible to carry out the following work scenarios:
+The library allows to carry out the following work scenarios:

 1. Collecting data from patient medical histories (hospital tests, medications, treatment) from various medical institutions.
 The medical history can be presented as a set of tables in csv or xlsx format, or as a hierarchical structure of xml files.